The Petlibro Granary Smart Camera Feeder ($90) is the best automatic pet feeder — 4% portion accuracy with 1080P camera monitoring for visual feeding.

-Smart pet feeders solve the universal pet parent dilemma: maintaining consistent feeding schedules while juggling work, travel, and life's curveballs.
-The best models combine precise portion control with smartphone scheduling, so your furry friends eat on time whether you're stuck in traffic or away for the weekend.
+Smart pet feeders solve a common problem: maintaining consistent feeding schedules while juggling work, travel, and unpredictable days.
+The best models combine precise portion control with smartphone scheduling, so your pets eat on time whether you're stuck in traffic or away for the weekend.

 Expert testing from Wirecutter, CNET, and Tom's Guide evaluated dozens of automatic feeders across accuracy, app reliability, and build quality.
 We've distilled their findings into clear recommendations for every budget and pet size.
 Also check out our guides for smart pet cameras, automated pet care systems, and smart home automation hubs for broader integration.